 The story for this post is Journey of Hope Pt.
 4

 I won an Emmy for this documentary.
 The journey of Hope is the story of a man with Parkinson’s disease.
 Scott Orr decides to undergo life-changing brain surgery to help control the tremors associated with Parkinson’s.
 I’m just going to use part 4 for this post.

-When I edited this documentary I worked where real music is allowed.
+When I edited this documentary, I worked where real music is allowed.
 I used the soundtrack to Erin Brockovich.
 This is the only soundtrack I used for the entire documentary.
-By using the same music from the same source and same composer the entire documentary felt connected.
+By using the same music from the same source and the same composer, the whole documentary felt connected.